 Aspiring plant managers can receive training through associate's and bachelor's degree programs in industrial technology.
-Both require that students complete general education courses in topics such as mathematics, social studies and English composition as well as training in technology and management.
-Both the 2-year associates' and 4-yearbachelor's degree programs combine technical training with courses in business management.
+Both the 2-year associate's and 4-year bachelor's degree programs combine technical training with courses in business management.
 Students also get information on some basic engineering principles, and bachelor's degree students may get hands-on experience through design projects.

 Associate's Degree in Industrial Technology

 Those who aspire to become plant managers may wish to enroll in an associate's degree program for industrial technology, which usually lead to an Associate of Science or Associate of Applied Science.
 These programs cover general education topics as well as specialized training courses in mechanical engineering technology, operations management and industrial technology.
 This background can lead to entry-level production jobs or further schooling, such as through a 4-year college program.

 Most associate's degree programs in this field do not mandate specific educational prerequisites.
 However, some of them prefer prospective students who hold at least a high school diploma or its equivalent prior to applying for admission.

 The curriculum in these programs tends to cover subjects within the academic categories of engineering, technology and business management.
 Classes commonly offered discuss:

 - Introduction to manufacturing operations

 - Inventory management strategies